 Peter C. Godsoe, O.C., O. Ont., resides in Toronto, Ontario, Canada and has been a director of RCI since October 2003 and lead director since March 2006.
-Prior to December 2003, Mr. Godsoe was the Chairman and Chief Executive Officer of the Bank of Nova Scotia, a financial services company, and prior to March 2004, the Chairman of the Bank of Nova Scotia.
+Mr. Godsoe was the Chief Executive Officer of the Bank of Nova Scotia, a financial services company, until December 2003, and Chairman of the bank until March 2004.
 Mr. Godsoe serves as a director of Ingersoll-Rand Company and Onex Corporation.
 Mr. Godsoe holds a B.Sc.
 (Mathematics and Physics) from the University of Toronto and an M.B.A. from the Harvard Business School.
 He is a Chartered Accountant and a Fellow of the Institute of Chartered Accountants of Ontario.